-Indicator Households with access to refuse removal services Total Number of Households/Customers expected to Benefit 24 541 Estimated Backlogs (actual numbers) 648 (farm houses) Rural areas Target Set For the Financial Year under review (actual numbers) 0 NumberofHouseholds/CustomersreachedDuringtheFinancialYear 24 541 Percentage of Achievement During the Year 100% Major Challenges and Remedial Action Vehiclesandequipmentthatneedtobereplaced.AbudgetofR3.5mil- lionhasbeensetasidetoalleviatethesituation.Illegaldumpingis a major challenge in Makana.
-The Municipality is engaged in a major challenge in Makana.
+Indicator Households with access to refuse removal services Total Number of Households/Customers expected to Benefit 24 541 Estimated Backlogs (actual numbers) 648 (farm houses) Rural areas Target Set For the Financial Year under review (actual numbers) 0 Number of Households/Customers reached During the Financial Year 24 541 Percentage of Achievement During the Year 100% Major Challenges and Remedial Action Vehicles and equipment that need to be replaced.
+A budget of R3.5 million has been set aside to alleviate the situation.
+Illegal dumping is a major challenge in Makana.
 The Municipality is engaged in community awareness programmes.

-3.13.
+3.12.
 Fire and Rescue services